3 minute read

 First Post

 So I just made a blog using Github Pages and Jekyll.
 This was my first time using Github, but I think I’ve gotten the gist of it.
-As a somewhat newcomer, I did face some challenges.
-Understanding the purpose of most files was one puzzle I had to solve.
+As a somewhat newbie at coding, I did definitely face a ton of challenges.
+Besides learning how to use github, understanding the purpose of a lot of these files was one thing I had to solve.
 The _config.yml file, for example, played a crucial role in configuring my entire site.
 It took some trial and error to get everything just right, but it was rewarding when I saw my changes come to life on the site.
-Watching tutorials, reading documentation, and seeking help from the web really does help.
+No doubt that watching tutorials, reading the documentation, and learning from the web really does help.

-There were moments of frustration with the CSS code, but the feeling of satisfaction when I finally brought an idea to life was unparalleled.
-Honestly, that’s why coding is so cool.
-I am definitely happy with the end product, but I think it would be cool to add a comments section or a gallery page to share my work.
+I am definitely somewhat happy with the end product, but I think it would be cool to add a comments section or a gallery page to share my work.
 We’ll see.
 Hopefully the time spent making this site proves to be worth it.

 My key takeaway from working with Jekyll is that it’s a powerful and flexible static site generator that streamlines the process of building and maintaining a blog or website.
-It is so easy to make a new post.
-While there were some initial challenges in understanding the file structure and configuration, the learning curve was well worth it.
-Jekyll’s simplicity and the ability to write content in Markdown made it an ideal choice for my blog.
+It is so easy to make a new post so that’ll be convenient for the future.
+While there were some initial challenges, the learning curve was well worth it.
+Jekyll’s simplicity and the ability to write content in Markdown made it an ideal choice for my blog, and I would recommend it to anyone who wants to make their own personal website.

 Summer So Far

-Summer has been fun yet productive.
-I am usually out volunteering at places, hanging with friends, or studying.
-I have also gotten the chance to focus more on fencing and art.
-One of the cool things I got to work on this summer was an experiment for Cubes in Space.
-It contained a report about the effects space radiation would potentially have on a RF transceiver and light sensor.
-Out of hundreds of teams internationally, my team was one of the few who got selected.
-That means our experiment will actually go into space!
+One of the cool things I got to work on this summer was research for my local science museum.
+For months, we worked hard on an experiment for Cubes in Space, focusing on the effects ultraviolet radiation would potentially have on radio frequency transceivers and light sensors.
+Out of hundreds of teams internationally, my team was actually one of the few who got selected.
+That means NASA will actually launch our experiment into space this summer!
+Pretty exciting am I right.

 Moving on from space, I got to go to Louisville, Kentucky for a national data science competition.
-It was so nice meeting passionate and driven people from all across the country.
-Though I got 7th place, the experience was invaluable, and I’m already planning to crush it next year armed with newfound knowledge and determination.
+It was so nice meeting so many people from all across the country.
+Though I placed 5th place, the experience was invaluable, and I’m already planning to crush it next year.

-As the summer days draw to a close, I can’t help but look back.
+As the summer days draw to a close, I can’t help but feel like I didn’t fully maximize the time I had.
 I don’t want summer to end, but I might as well enjoy these last weeks.

 Future Plans

-I would like to post blogs on STEM topics like data science or machine learning, considering the classes I am taking.
+I would like to post blogs on STEM topics like data science or machine learning, considering the classes I am taking and the industry I wish to pursue.

-But hey, let’s talk about the real deal — junior year.
-It comes with its fair share of pressure, demanding AP courses and tests galore.
-I’m pretty sure I’ll be at the peak of extracurriculars this year.
-As I navigate through this critical year, I’ll be sharing my experiences, challenges, and how I overcome them.
-I’ve got some friends at my school who put in some serious work, and I hope to channel that determination too, without the external forces nudging me along.
+But hey, let’s talk about the real deal haha – junior year.
+It comes with its fair share of pressure, with AP courses and extracurriculars.
+As I navigate through this year at the brink of survival, I’ll be sharing my experiences, challenges, and how I overcome them.

 Here’s a mantra I’ll carry with me: True growth comes from self-driven change, not from external pressures.
-So, while I face challenges and keep pushing forward, I’ll always remember that every hurdle is an opportunity to become a skilled sailor, just like the wise words from Franklin D. Roosevelt.
+So, while I face challenges and keep pushing forward, I’ll always remember that every hurdle is an opportunity to become a skilled sailor, Roosevelt reference.
 Success and accomplishments are not products of luck alone but require consistent perseverance, effort, and focus.

 But yeah, that’s all I have for today.
 Have a great evening!